Contrary to popular belief, there are numerous ways to stop removal (deportation) in immigration court.

 - A single offense for simple possession 30 grams or less of marijuana.

-Aggravated felonies and crimes involving murder or torture (including attempt or conspiracy to commit either) cannot be waived.
+Aggravated felonies and crimes involving murder or torture (including an attempt or conspiracy to commit either) cannot be waived.

 To be eligible for 212(h) relief, the alien: